 2018 Project Work:

-In anticipation of an available $500,000 in funds for project furtherance during fiscal year 2018 (FY18), MassDEP issued a Request for Interest (RFI) on November 7, 2017 to solicit interest from additional PWSs and POTWs to receive free technical assistance in developing GIS maps of their respective distribution and/or collection systems from a private consulting firm.
-The RFI was posted to the MassDEP website with additional direct email messages sent out through MassDEP’s drinking water and wastewater/Department of Public Works (DPW) listserv.
+$500,000 was made available through the WMA program for project furtherance during fiscal year 2018 (FY18).
+On November 7, 2017, MassDEP issued a Request for Interest (RFI) to solicit interest from additional PWSs and POTWs to receive free technical assistance in developing or updating GIS maps of their respective distribution and/or collection systems from a private consulting firm.

-- GIS technical assistance for up to 40 water utilities;
+- Detailed GIS mapping for up to 40 water utilities.

 Additional Resources for Critical Infrastructure GIS Mapping Initiative

 WURP staff also serves as MassDEP’s Drinking Water Program (DWP) coordinator for the Emergency & Security Preparedness Workgroup, represents MassDEP on the Association of State Drinking Water Administrators (ASDWA) Security and Resilience Committee, and collaborates with MassDEP’s Emergency Preparedness Officer to both respond to emergencies and help coordinate appropriate training opportunities for both MassDEP staff and the regulated community within the water sector.

 This includes implementing more opportunities for Incident Command System (ICS) training; the standardized, on-scene, all-hazards approach that allows flexibility in emergency response for expanding incidents, and represents the required guidelines of the National Incident Management System (NIMS) framework.